viam-modules/lorawan/README.md

 # [`lorawan module`](<https://github.com/oliviamiller/lorawan-gateway>)

 LoRaWAN (Long Range Wide Area Network) is a low-power, long-range wireless protocol, enabling efficient communication over large distances with minimal energy usage.
+For more on why this is useful, see the [article on the Viam blog](https://www.viam.com/post/launch-lorawan-support-viam).

-This module combines the functionality of a LoRaWAN gateway and network server, enabling communication between LoRaWAN sensors and the viam app.
+This module combines the functionality of a LoRaWAN gateway and network server, enabling communication between LoRaWAN sensors and the Viam app.
 It handles packet forwarding, device management, and message routing to allow LoRaWAN sensor data to be viewed and managed directly in Viam.
+This module provides two models:

-`sx1302-gateway`: sensor model for a sx1302 lorawan concentrator hat connected to a raspberry pi.\
+- `sx1302-gateway`: Sensor model for a SX1302 LoRaWAN concentrator hat connected to a Raspberry Pi.
-`node`: sensor model for the end nodes sending data to the gateway.
+- `node`: Sensor model for the end nodes sending data to the gateway.

+You'll configure the `sx1302-gateway` model, and one or more `node`s depending on how many sensors you have.

 Compatible with:
 - US915 frequency band